liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/03-upgrading-the-liferay-maven-build.markdown

 tutorial.

 Of course, you must also update the artifacts you're referencing for your projects.
-If you're using the Central Repository to to install Liferay Maven artifacts, you won't need to do anything further than updating the artifacts in your POMs.
+If you're using the Central Repository to install Liferay Maven artifacts, you won't need to do anything further than updating the artifacts in your POMs.
 If you're, however, working behind a proxy or do not have internet access, you must update your company-shared or local repository with the latest